 My name is Paolo Ruffino, and I am an academic and artist.
 I am currently working at University of York as Associate Lecturer in Digital Culture.
 I am also one of the four founding members of the media art collective IOCOSE.
 My research is in digital gaming, media and cultural studies, art criticism, semiotics and philosophy of language.
 I currently live between London and York, United Kingdom.

 Research and teaching

-Since 2010 I have been teaching at Goldsmiths as Associate Lecturer, teaching at the ‘Introduction to Media and Technologies’ and ‘Media Arts’ modules.
-Since 2011 I am also a Lecturer at London South Bank University, where I teach at the ‘Game Cultures’ BA (Hons) and the 'Digital Media Arts' BA.
-At LSBU I also supervise students’ dissertations in game studies and digital media production.
+Previously I have been teaching at Goldsmiths as Associate Lecturer at the Media and Communications department, and as Lecturer at London South Bank University, at the Game Cultures BA (Hons) and the Digital Media Arts BA.

 I am a member of the artist group IOCOSE.
 IOCOSE are a collective of four artists and have been working as a group since 2006.
 IOCOSE’s art investigates the after-failure moment of the teleological narratives of technological and cultural development, in regards to both their enthusiastic and pessimistic visions.
 They have been exhibiting internationally at several art institutions and festivals, including Venice Biennale (2011, 2013), Tate Modern (London, 2011), Science Gallery (Dublin, 2012) Jeu de Paume (Paris, 2011), FACT (Liverpool, 2012), Transmediale (Berlin, 2013, 2015), and featured in publications such as Wired magazine, The Creators Project, Flash Art, Neural, Liberation, Der Spiegel, El Pais.

 My presentation at All Play and No Work: The Quantified Us, panel at Transmediale 2015, Berlin.